Jose Luis Cabrera Alarcón, PhD

 Carmen Morales Vidal

-Carmen Morales VidalAfter graduating in Biochemistry and Biomedical Sciences at the University of Valencia in 2020, I joined the Genoxphos group as a Master’s student and finally as a predoctoral researcher at the end of 2021.
-My thesis project seeks to understand the reason behind the superassembly of mitochondrial complexes I (CI) and III (CIII), an interaction that is highly conserved in nature, from yeast to mammals, and that gives rise to supercomplexes such as I+III2 and I+III2+IV.
-Several functions have been proposed for this association, including the channeling of the substrate, ubiquinone, from one complex to the other and the reduction of reactive oxygen species production.
-In order to further study the role of the I+III2 interaction in the functioning of the respiratory chain and mitochondrial and cellular metabolism, I am currently generating cell lines in which the interaction between CI and CIII is disrupted.
-This work material will be the starting point to study the importance of the I+III2 interaction in living beings.
+Carmen Morales VidalAfter graduating in Biochemistry and Biomedical Sciences from the University of Valencia in 2020, I joined the Genoxphos group as a master’s student and later as a predoctoral researcher.
+I am currently finishing writing my thesis.
+My project focuses on understanding the reason behind the superassembly of mitochondrial complexes I (CI) and III (CIII), an interaction that is highly conserved in nature, from yeast to mammals, and gives rise to supercomplexes such as I+III₂ and I+III₂+IV.
+Several functions have been proposed for this association, including substrate channeling between complexes, reduction of reactive oxygen species production, and stabilization of the constituent complexes.
+To study the role of the I+III2 interaction in mitochondrial bioenergetics and morphology in more detail, I have generated genetically modified cell lines in which the interaction between CI and CIII is disrupted.
+This has allowed me to observe that, in the absence of I+III2 superassembly, mitochondria exhibit reduced basal and maximal respiration, produce more reactive oxygen species, and are more sensitive to substrate changes, among other effects.
+These models fill a gap in the field, as prior to this thesis, no living system with a loss of CI-CIII association was available—an essential tool to clarify its controversial role in living organisms.

 Carmen Morales Vidal